 Are you using headers in the body of what you write on your website?
 If you answered “No,” or “I’m not sure,” you’re not alone.
-Many people are unaware of what headers are, and how they help your website.
+Many people are unaware of what a header is, and how they help your website.

 What exactly are website headers?